knokko/vk-boiler/docs/methods.md

 ### Updating descriptor sets
 You can use the `DescriptorUpdater` class to conveniently update descriptor sets, without too much boilerplate code.
+Alternatively, you can use the `BulkDescriptorUpdater` class, which is more convenient in some cases.

 ## Images
 Almost all applications need to use images, but creating them